Exclusive: Miami Anti-Socialist Caravan Makes History, Attracting 30,000 Vehicles

 Journalists Esteban Rodríguez and Héctor Luis Valdés Cocho held up signs from their balconies reading “no more repression, no more fines, down with communism,” resulting in the arrival of six state security agents, two police cars, and two police motorcycles to their homes to intimidate them into silence.

-National Hispanic news outlets largely ignored the event, according to an analysis by Newsbusters:
+National Hispanic news outlets largely ignored the event, according to an analysis by Newsbusters, though some assigned it to local affiliates:

 Telemundo did send a local crew, and filed a report on the local Miami affiliate’s website.
 But so far, no video of the report on the caravan has been uploaded to social media where it can be easily shared by viewers and members of the community.
 But even Telemundo’s meager effort is far better than Univision’s outright omission- as if this massive anti-communist caravan never even happened.